BMBS (Notts), MRNZCGP, MSc Hons (Cant)

 Jane was raised on a farm in Mid Canterbury.
 She completed a degree in Speech-Language Therapy and worked in hospital stroke rehabilitation in Hawke’s Bay and Auckland prior to studying medicine.
 She graduated with a Medical degree from the University of Auckland.
 Jane returned to Canterbury and worked in Christchurch Hospital in a variety of specialties prior to pursuing a career in General Practice.
 She enjoys all areas of General Practice and has a special interest in women’s and children’s health.
 Jane is an associate for the Practice so is available to see any patients.
 She does not have her own enrolled patients.

 Graduating from Otago Medical School, Caroline initially found herself attracted to rural General Practice working in Te Anau and Central Otago.
 Her horizons expanded to include Papua New Guinea, the UK and Nepal where her skills in High Altitude and Expedition Medicine were put to good use.
 Settling in Tai Tapu with her boys, Caroline spent 15 years in semi rural practice in Lincoln.
 She now has a change of focus at Halswellhealth and is enjoying the cultural diversity of urban practice.
 Caroline’s particular interests include Older Persons’ Health and Palliative Care.
 Also enjoying women’s health, Caroline has skills in IUCD and contraceptive implant insertions as well as minor surgery.
 When she’s not at work Caro is very active sailing, skiing, tramping and swimming.
-Caroline is enrolling new patients.
+Caroline is not currently enrolling new patients.

 MBChB; BSc(hons); CCPU; EMRC